 The shocks, scenarios, and levels of sensitivity considered within the financial viability assessment are reviewed and agreed by senior management across the finance, risk and investment, and economic regulation teams.
-Our full approach to risk identification, management and mitigation is described on pages 101-118 of this Annual Report and Accounts.
+Our full approach to risk identification, management and mitigation is described on pages 101-118 of this report.
 These are then presented to the Company's Audit and Risk Committee for review.